rht-labs-events/summit-lab-2018-doc/scenario6/README.md

 Apr 18 04:15:54 node1.example.com systemd[1]: Stopped DNS caching server..
 ```

-Dnsmasq was stopped, start it and check the DNS resolution again.
+The `dnsmasq` service was stopped.
+Start it and check the DNS resolution again.

 ```
-systemctl start dnsmasq
+> systemctl start dnsmasq

-dig @192.168.0.31 kubernetes.default.svc.cluster.local +short
+> dig @192.168.0.31 kubernetes.default.svc.cluster.local +short
 172.30.0.1
 ```

-Check again Grafana, Prometheus and Alertmanager.
-You should not see any alerts.
+Next, check Grafana, Prometheus and Alertmanager again - at this point there should be no more alerts.

-:heavy_check_mark: Alertmanager alerts usually take a while to disappear, so expect around 5-10 min delay.
+:heavy_check_mark: Alertmanager alerts usually take a while to disappear, so expect around 5-10 minutes for everything to clear.

 ### Appendix